 Veterinary Perspectives on Sweet Potato Inclusion

-Veterinarians like Dr. Rachel Barrack highlight that sweet potatoes can be a healthy addition for dogs, offering benefits like improved digestion and essential nutrients such as potassium.
-However, they caution against overfeeding, especially for dogs with diabetes or weight issues.
+Vets such as Dr. Rachel Barrack point out that sweet potatoes can be a healthy supplement to dog food, with its advantages, including better digestion and nutrients, such as potassium.
+They warn, however, not to overfeed, particularly in dogs with diabetes or weight problems.
 Moderation is key to avoiding potential health risks.

 Research and Regulatory Insights